MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/keyboard-interactions.md

 UWP controls support arrow key navigation by default.
 For custom layouts and control groups, use `XYFocusKeyboardNavigation="Enabled"` to provide similar behavior.

-Consider adding support for arrow key navigation when you have for following controls:
+Consider adding support for arrow key navigation when using the following controls:

 <div class="mx-responsive-img">
  <table>